ahmed-abd0/searchable/README.md

 }
 ```

-in the example above the time column is stored in the database as datetime you may want to customize searching this column to add new `orWhere` statement for searching by day name
+In the example above, the "time" column is stored in the database as a datetime value.
+If you wish to customize the search functionality for this column by adding a new orWhere statement for searching by day name, you can employ the `#[SearchAdd("colname")]` attribute.

-but for doing that you wrote the same searching query that the package provide so if you want to add new `orWhere` statement for the column search query you may use `#[SearchAdd(”colname”)]` attribute
+By utilizing this attribute, you can incorporate the desired orWhere statement into the column search query, while still leveraging the existing search query provided by the package.

 >[!NOTE]
 you may use as many searchAdd methods as you want.